ozumduru/Approximation-and-Interpolation/README.md

 Lagrange Method \
 Collacation Method \
 Simple Power method \
-Newton Forward Difference Interpolation Method \
+Newton Forward Difference Interpolation Method \ Spline \
  SAMPLE.m file is sample of how to use